joaks1/au-bootcamp-git-intro/README.md

     ![Double check that you are on the correct Github page](util/images/github-account-info.png)

-1. Click the 'Clone or download' button, and copy the URL of the repo via the 'copy to clipboard' button. (**ALL** team members need to do this, including the one who forked the repo)
+1. Click the 'Code' button.
+From the dropdown, make sure 'HTTPS' is selected and copy the URL of the repo via the 'copy to clipboard' button. (**ALL** team members need to do this, including the one who forked the repo)

     ![Github copy URL](util/images/github-clipboard-button.png)